Tanden facing new hurdles after Senate panels delay meetings - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden’s choice of Neera Tanden to lead the White House budget office faced new hurdles Wednesday after two Senate committees postponed consideration of her nomination.
+WASHINGTON (AP) — The White House is standing by President Joe Biden’s choice of Neera Tanden to lead the White House budget office, even as she faced new hurdles Wednesday after two Senate committees postponed consideration of her nomination.

-The Senate Homeland Security and Governmental Affairs Committee postponed a business meeting scheduled for Wednesday.
-Tanden’s nomination was on the agenda for the panel, one of two that will vote on Tanden’s bid to lead the White House Office of Management and Budget.
-The committee did not give a reason for the postponement or announce a new meeting date.

-The Senate Budget Committee, which also will vote on Tanden, also postponed its Wednesday meeting.
+White House press secretary Jen Psaki told reporters that Tanden and the White House had been in touch with senators and advocacy groups to answer any questions they may have on her nomination.

+“We’re fighting for her nomination,” she said.
+“She’s an expert whose qualifications are critical during this time of unprecedented crisis.”

+Two Senate panels slated to vote on Tanden’s nomination, the Homeland Security and Governmental Affairs Committee and the Budget Committee, both postponed business meetings scheduled for Wednesday, the latest signal of the challenges Tanden faces in her confirmation fight.

-Tanden’s nomination ran into trouble soon after Biden announced it, and her confirmation was thrown into doubt over the last week as key moderate Republican senators said they would vote against her.
-That development came days after Democratic Sen. Joe Manchin of West Virginia said he could not support Tanden.
+Tanden’s nomination ran into trouble soon after Biden announced it, and her confirmation was thrown into doubt over the last week after Democratic Sen. Joe Manchin of West Virginia said he could not support her, citing her controversial tweets attacking members of both parties.

-Biden can’t afford to lose the support of another Democrat in the 50-50 Senate as the White House continues to lobby for Republican support for Tanden.
+Tanden needs 51 votes in an evenly divided Senate, with Vice President Kamala Harris acting as a tiebreaker.
+That means the White House can’t afford to lose another Democratic vote, and one key centrist Democrat, Arizona Sen. Kyrsten Sinema, has yet to announce her position on Tanden.

+And without Manchin’s support, the White House has been left scrambling to find a Republican to support her.

 Sen. Lisa Murkowski, a moderate Republican from Alaska who could provide the key GOP vote Tanden will need, also has not said which way she is leaning.